Tepid outlook overshadows strong Delta profit in 4Q

-ATLANTA (AP) — Delta Air Lines' surging profit is being overshadowed by tepid expectations for the current quarter.
+ATLANTA (AP) — Delta Air Lines' surging profit was overshadowed by tepid expectations for the current quarter amid broader concerns about the global economy, lower fuel prices and the ongoing U.S. government shutdown.

 The Atlanta carrier on Tuesday reported fourth-quarter profit of $1.02 billion, or $1.49 per share.
 Earnings, adjusted for non-recurring gains, were $1.30 per share, or 3 cents better than was expected by analysts surveyed by Zacks Investment Research.
+Those numbers compare with last year's quarterly profit of $299 million, or 42 cents per share.

-The airline posted revenue of $10.74 billion in the period, just shy of expectations.
+The airline posted revenue of $10.74 billion in the period, just shy of expectations but up from last year's $10.23 billion in the same quarter.

 Delta Air Lines Inc. expects full-year earnings to be $6 to $7 per share, but its per-share profit expectations of 70 to 90 cents per share for the current quarter were a little weaker than Wall Street had expected.